ben-spector-cc/intermediate-react-rtl/project/project-draft-template.md

   Observe in line 13 that it takes a `name` prop which, if provided, is displayed in the header as 'Copy Cat [name]'.
 Our first unit test will verify that this component is correctly accepting this `name` prop and rendering it in the DOM.
 Before we can do that, though, we first have to include this component in our unit test.

-  Use RTL's `render` method to render the `CopyCat` component in the unit test.
-Pass it the following props.
+  Use RTL's `render()` method to render the `CopyCat` component in the unit test.
+Pass it the following props:

   1. `name` : `'Mack'`
   2. `value` : an empty string.